procure-project/EU-Contract-Hub/README.md

 # ProCureSpot
-Repository of OpenSearch Spot, a Search and Visualization Portal for Public Contract Award Notices in the EU.
+Repository of EU Contract Hub, a Search and Visualization Portal for Public Contract Award Notices in the EU.